On leveraging constrained smooth additive regression models for global optimization: Computational results

 \section{Computational results}

-We evaluate the proposed MiSSOC algorithm on a set of nonconvex global optimization problems from the literature, including benchmark instances from the MINLPlib library \citep{bussieck2003minlplib} in Section~\ref{sec:exp:MINLPlib}, and the well-known real-world case study of Hydro Unit Commitment \citep{borghetti2015optimal,Taktak2017} in Section~\ref{sec:exp:HUC}.
-As explained in Section~\ref{sec:surrog}, we focus on instances where the complex function appears only in the objective function.
+In this section, we further evaluate the proposed MISSOC algorithm through a set of computational experiments.
+We consider both benchmark instances from the MINLPlib library \citep{bussieck2003minlplib} and the real-world case study of the Hydro Unit Commitment problem \citep{borghetti2015optimal,Taktak2017}.

+We emphasize that MISSOC is an approach aimed at addressing challenging MINLPs in which off-the-shelf solvers struggle to find feasible good-quality solutions.
+Note that benchmark libraries such as MINLPlib are widely used in the development, enhancement and evaluation of global optimization solvers.
+As a result, their instances are well studied and modern solvers often perform well on them.
+For this reason, MINLPlib instances are used in this work as a controlled setting to evaluate MISSOC.
+In contrast, in the real-world case study considered in this section, solvers face significantly greater challenges.
+Therefore, MISSOC can more effectively demonstrate its full potential for solving complex MINLPs in realistic settings.

+This section is organized as follows.
+We first describe the experimental setup in Section~\ref{sec:exp:setup}.
+Then, in Section~\ref{sec:exp:MINLPlib}, we present the results obtained on the MINLPlib benchmark instances.
+Finally, in Section~\ref{sec:exp:HUC}, we evaluate MISSOC in the real-world Hydro Unit Commitment problem.